 This brand of “development” has also created a peculiar and highly unjust world-order – few “most developed” nations can exploit any small country, particularly if it has oil or natural wealth.
 The endless superpower meddling in the Middle East and so-called ‘war on terror’ are ugly examples of how to prop up GDP economies through unhealthy means.

 Amartya Sen’s Capability Development Approach

-Impact of Sen’s Theory
+Impact of Sen’s Capability Theory

-Sen’s model has been widely applauded as the right way forward to a more humane world by economists and political experts across the globe.
 The Swedish Royal Academy of Sciences praised Sen “for his contributions to welfare economics” and for restoring “an ethical dimension” to the discussion of vital issues of economics.
 The former UN Chief, Kofi Annan has remarked, “the world’s poor and dispossessed could have no more articulate or insightful a champion.”
 With his lifelong interest in people of poor economies and ethical form of development centering on the well being of people, he sure deserves such remarks.

 Development, in true sense, is all about human well-being and allowing people to realize their true potentials to lead happy, satisfied and stress-free life – economic growth is just an important tool to achieve this end.